Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

         LotAtc:
           show_passwords: false     # show passwords in the server status embed (default = true)
           host: "myfancyhost.com"   # Show a different hostname instead of your servers external IP
+          port: 10310               # you can specify any parameter from LotAtc's config.lua in here to overwrite it
 ```
 There is no default section for LotAtc, so if added to an instance like described above, it is enabled, if not, then not.